SaraBaradaran/Prosecutor/README.md

 ### Running Baseline Techniques

+Before running a baseline technique, make sure the appropriate environment has been configured using `build.sh`.
+If you switch from one technique to another, remember to reconfigure the environment by running:

+source build.sh <technique_name>

 The provided `GenerateActiveBugs.py` script can also be used to execute the **SBFL** and **MBFL** baseline techniques on arbitrary Defects4J bugs.

 For example, to run **MBFL** on the first buggy version of the **Lang** project: